 Dr Jordana Blejmar

-Dr Blejmar is a Lecturer in Hispanic Studies at the IMLR.
-She has taught Latin American cultural studies at the University of Manchester and the University of Cambridge.
+Dr Blejmar is Lecturer in Hispanic Studies at the IMLR.
+She has taught Latin-American cultural studies at the University of Manchester and the University of Cambridge.
 Her doctoral research at Cambridge was funded by the Bill and Melinda Gates Foundation and explored the links between the imagination and the documentary in the second-generation cultural memory of post-dictatorship Argentina.
 She is co-editor (with Natalia Fortuny and Luis Ignacio García) of Instantáneas de la memoria: Fotografía y dictadura en Argentina y América latina (Libraria, 2012).
-She would be happy to supervise students working on the following subjects: Twentieth Century Latin American and Spanish Literature, Visual Arts, Photography and Documentary Film; Political Philosophy on Violence in Latin America; History of Human Rights Organisations and Popular Movements in Latin America; Cultural Representations of Latin American Guerrillas and of the Spanish Civil War; Memory, Postmemory, Testimony, Trauma, Sites of Memory, Museums, Archives; Narratives of the Self, Autofictions, Autobiographical Performance.
+She would be happy to supervise students working on the following subjects: 20th-Century Latin-American and Spanish Literature, Visual Arts, Photography and Documentary Film; Political Philosophy on Violence in Latin America; History of Human Rights Organisations and Popular Movements in Latin America; Cultural Representations of Latin American Guerrillas and of the Spanish Civil War; Memory, Postmemory, Testimony, Trauma, Sites of Memory, Museums, Archives; Narratives of the Self, Autofictions, Autobiographical Performance.